 With improving commodity and junior resource financial markets, the Company as a Project Generator will continue to seek additional option and joint venture partners to earn into various selected targets that have been identified from this interpretation, the compilation of current and historic results, from the geophysical airborne survey flown in 2011, 2012 and 2017, and from the Gravity Gradiometer survey and AI study.

-In addition, the company will continue to seek new opportunities of merit in the Timmins/Cochrane camp on which the Company may conduct exploration for its own account as needed or appropriate.
+In addition, the company will continue to seek new opportunities of merit.